DarkMikey/AustrianHolidaysPerYear/README.md

 <https://www.wien.gv.at/gogv/l9ogdfeiertagskalender>

 ## Results

+2022 was indeed on of the worst - 2006 a dream year.

 * 2004: 4; [ 'Maifeiertag', 'Mariä Himmelfahrt', 'Christtag', 'Stefanitag' ]
 * 2005: 5; [ 'Neujahr', 'Maifeiertag', 'Heiliger Abend', 'Christtag', 'Silvester' ]